SimpelMe/stream-observer/README.md

 ## Examples
 `strobs`
 >opens current streams in mpv.

-`strobs -a`
->tries to open all streams that are given in the playlist complete-playlist.m3u8.

 `strobs -f 30 -s`
 >reads [https://streaming.media.ccc.de/streams/v2.json?forceopen=1](https://streaming.media.ccc.de/streams/v2.json?forceopen=1) and collects all present as well as future streams.